entando/entando-docs/vuepress/docs/next/tutorials/solution/customer-portal.md

 ![Customer Portal Landing Page](./images/cp-public-landing-page.png)

 ### Manual Install
-1. To install the Customer Portal, run the following commands in the order listed.
+1. To install the Customer Portal manually, run the following commands in the order listed.
 Edit the `-n entando` option for each command to match your namespace or project.

 ``` bash
 ent bundler from-git -r https://github.com/nshaw/customerportal-wip-bundle.git -d | ent kubectl apply -n entando -f -